Clash of Titans, Texans loses its meaning (Jan 01, 2017) | FOX Sports

 “We played too slow against Cincinnati,” O’Brien said.
 “I want us to play faster.
 It doesn’t mean a whole game of no-huddle.
 It just means we need to get in and out of the huddle quicker and play at a better tempo.”

-While Savage seems certain to play wire to wire, Houston might have to keep leading rusher Lamar Miller in mothballs this week.
-Miller sat out against the Bengals with an ankle injury and didn’t participate in practice on Wednesday.
+While Savage seems certain to play wire to wire, Houston is again keeping leading rusher Lamar Miller in mothballs this week.
+Miller will miss his second straight game with an ankle injury.

-Five other Texans, including key performers like inside linebacker Brian Cushing (ankle), cornerback Kareem Jackson (neck) and cornerback Johnathan Joseph (ribs/shoulder), were limited participants in practice Wednesday.
-Depending on how their ailments progress through the week, the team could opt for caution with any or all three of them.
+Defensive end Jadeveon Clowney (elbow, wrist) will also miss the game.
+Inside linebacker Brian Cushing (ankle) and cornerback Johnathan Joseph (ribs/shoulder) are questionable.

 However, Cushing doesn’t sound like someone who’s interested in a busman’s holiday on New Year’s Day.